Q: What do I need to know about education at AALL 2020?

 Q: Will there be any other opportunities for members to present educational content?

 Yes!
 Poster sessions will again be available as an additional presentation option.
 A poster session is a great opportunity to share an idea in progress or show other AALL members how your library did something well.
 Informal discussion den chats will be offered again as well, giving attendees opportunities to brainstorm, sound off, and share their challenges, experiences, and ideas, while strengthening ties to their professional community.
 Program slots will also be held for emerging hot topics.
 More information on all of these opportunities will be available later in the planning process.

 Q: What is the role of the Annual Meeting Program Committee?

-The AMPC is charged with selecting programs that are consistent with the theme selected by the president while addressing members’ needs, and the committee represents the diverse roles, work environments, and experiences of AALL’s membership.
+The AMPC is charged with selecting programs that address members’ needs and support AALL’s Body of Knowledge, and the committee represents the diverse roles, work environments, and experiences of AALL’s membership.
 The AMPC works closely with the president and AALL staff to identify educational priorities and guidelines for the Annual Meeting, and with program proposers to ensure that the best programs possible are presented at the Annual Meeting.
 The AMPC then oversees the implementation of selected programs by working with program coordinators, monitoring the progress of selected programs, and assisting with meeting established deadlines.

 AALL strives to offer exceptional learning opportunities with knowledgeable and skilled presenters.
 Please note that if your program is accepted, AALL and the AMPC reserve the right to make adjustments to the program to ensure that the best program is delivered, from promotion to production.
 To facilitate this, a member of the AMPC will be assigned to each program, and will work closely with the coordinator and presenters.